Ms. Splosion Man: Reception

 Ms. Splosion Man received generally strong reviews, some with critical acclaim.
 Aggregate scores were strong, with Metacritic reporting 82/100.
 GameRankings reports a similar aggregate score of 83.92%.
 Individual scores ranged from a 60% approval to a perfect score.
-The lowest score came from Giant Bomb's Brad Shoemaker who gave the game 3/5 stars.
+The lowest score came from Giant Bombs Brad Shoemaker who gave the game 3/5 stars.
 It sold over 70,000 units in its first calendar year.
 Multiple critics gave the game a perfect score, including Richard Mitchell of Joystiq, Ray Barnholt of 1UP.com, and Terry Terrones of GamePro.

 Richard Mitchell of Joystiq stated that Twisted Pixel Games put in a lot of love into this sequel that is packed with new mechanics, level designs and he stated it was his favorite ending of a video game.
 He stated that "Ms. Splosion Man excels over its predecessor in every way".
 Daemon Hatfield of IGN also gave the game high marks.
 He stated in the review that the game was "another excellent, thrilling platformer from the insane team at Twisted Pixel".
 He added that the game was much more challenging than the first installment, but that it was also more creative, adding new gameplay elements and spots of humor.
 Hatfield said "there is more creativity packed into one Ms. Splosion Man level than many other games can muster in their entirety".

-1UP.com's Ray Barnholt awarded the title an A rating and praised the single and multiplayer modes.
+1UP.coms Ray Barnholt awarded the title an A rating and praised the single and multiplayer modes.
 Nick Chester of Destructoid called it a step up from Splosion Man.
 He noted that fans of the first will enjoy the game: "If you enjoyed the developer's first incendiary platformer, you've got no excuse not to go pink for Ms. Splosion Man".
 Official Xbox Magazines Tyler Cocke praised the wonderful levels, excellent humor and charm but criticized the long load times between levels and menus.
 Terry Terrones of GamePro praised the vast amount of content for the asking price.
 He stated it had "a ton of great content to choose from, from concept art to videos and more".

-GameSpot's Carolyn Petit lauded the game's level design and cooperative mode.
+GameSpots Carolyn Petit lauded the game's level design and cooperative mode.
 She felt it had many funny moments and extras, as well as great replay value.
 She criticized some of the visuals and puzzles that hinder some moments.
 Brad Shoemaker from Giant Bomb expressed some disappointment in the game: "Given all the improvements and additions and craziness, though, it's a little disappointing that I didn't enjoy playing this sequel as much as the first one".
 His criticisms included the amount of time it takes for Ms. Splosion Man to reach her full speed, and the lack of air control.
 In addition, he felt the game required a certain amount of "guesswork" to get through some levels, and that players have been put off by the trial-and-error segments present within the game.